Fr-1x/crypto_automation_system_ec2/README.md

 #### Sysetemd

 Setup a script that starts the app with logging.
-E.g., create run-daemon.sh as follows and adjust the paths as needed.
+E.g., create run-daemon.sh, execute ```chmod +x run-daemon.sh``` to make it executable and set the following content with path adjustments as needed.

 ```
 #!/bin/bash